roblourens/vscode-dall-house/README.md

   <img src="https://github.com/roblourens/vscode-dall-clock/blob/6768b235370a8db96243f95bfcec367a24382289/samples/branch-critter/7.png?raw=true">
 </p>

 This is designed to work with VS Code's randomly generated branch names that pair a random adjective with a random animal.
-But it will pick up any branch name that fits the format `something-animal` or `foo/something-animal`.
+But it will pick up any branch name that fits the format `foo-bar` or `rob/foo-bar`.

 <table>
   <tr>